-The Company's financial policy, adopted by the Board, includes guidelines for dealing with financial risks in the Company.
-The transaction risk is limited in the short term in that the Company applies forward cover to currency flows.
+The Company's financial policy, adopted by the Board, includes guidelines for management of financial risks in the Company.
+The currency transaction risk is limited in the short term in that the Company has the possibility to apply forward cover to currency flows.
 The translation risks are limited by the fact that the subsidiaries' balance sheet totals are not significant.